-For investment advisers registered with the Securities and Exchange Commission (“SEC”), annual reviews are mandated under Rule 206(4)-7 of the Investment Advisers Act of 1940, and requires a review to be performed at least annually of a firm’s policies, procedures, and internal controls.
+For investment advisers registered with the Securities and Exchange Commission (“SEC”), annual reviews are mandated under Rule 206(4)-7 of the Investment Advisers Act of 1940 and require a review to be performed at least annually of a firm’s policies, procedures, and internal controls.

 The minimum areas that should be examined during an annual review:

-When conducting an annual review, the below are the minimum areas that need to be scrutinized.
+When conducting an annual review, below are the minimum areas that need to be scrutinized.

 - Registrations and regulatory filings